The Framework

 Initial trust check

 Legitimacy signals, visual professionalism, consistency across touchpoints.
 This rung fires in under three seconds.
-The Tracker and Blueprint address it at every level.
+The Foundation and Blueprint address it at every level.

 1